 - Obligation to record all business transactions (Verpflichtung zur Aufzeichnung aller Geschäftsvorgänge): This data is used to check your company, which is carried out by the tax office.

-Want to make costly mistakes when it comes to taxation?
+Avoid costly mistakes when it comes to tax

 - Use professional accounting software that meets the requirements of your industry.
 Examples would be products like Lexware and Datev.
 Keep your accounting program up to date by keeping it up to date with the latest legal requirements.

 - Create an organisational system for relevant documents (bank receipts, cash receipts, invoices, etc.) that is more sophisticated than stuffing them in a shoebox.
 This helps you to quickly access the required documents when you need them.

 - Observe the legal retention periods for business records.
 Before you dispose of old accounting documents, you must ensure that they won’t be audited at a later date.

 - If the shareholders have contributed a very low share capital, there is a very high debt risk.
 So make sure that you don’t spend too much in the first year over the amount of the original investment.

 - Within six months of the end of your UG’s fiscal year, the Jahresabschluss (annual accounts) for your UG must have been prepared.
 Stick to this deadline, otherwise, you might find yourself with a € 2,500+ fine.